 I love tools that help me save time.
 One of my favorite tools which has totally exploded my blog traffic is Tailwind.
 It’s the best money I’ve ever spent on my blog, hands down.
 Bar none.

 If you’ve been wanting to try out Tailwind, use my link to get your first 100 pins for free!
-If you’d like to move up to the amazing paid version you get unlimited pins. <– Best (blog) investment ever.
+You can also get $15 off here if you’d like to move up to the amazing paid version which allows you unlimited pins.

 Let that service do hours of work for you in as little as an hour spent per month, or less really.
 That way you can get back to what really matters.
 You know, family, friends, writing, the good stuff!